user1124042/thissystem/README.md

 i no can do this thing

-so i find some man.
+so i find some men.

 they and i, we are create this system.